Foundations of Pedagogy 1

-This is a free, non-credit course to learn about teaching effectively and successful completions qualifies you to register as a CIRTL Associate.
+This is a free, non-credit course to learn about teaching effectively and successful completion qualifies you to register as a CIRTL Associate.
 At the end of the one-term course. you will be able to use concepts in evidence-based teaching to effectively teach a lesson in a STEM undergraduate classroom, with emphasis on alignment of learning objectives, activities, and assessment.
+While there will be a focus on STEM, the concepts are transferable to other disciplines and UBC graduate students from all disciplines are invited to participate.
+Registration is first come, first serve.

 - Lacey Samuels, Professor, UBC Centre for Integration of Research, Teaching and Learning (CIRTL) and the Dept. of Botany, (email@example.com)